Vokturz/LLM-slackbot-channels/README.md

 - [x] Add a command to modify which users can interact with the bot.
 The command should be initialized using a password, example `/permissions <PASSWORD>`
 - [x] A `ingest` method to create a vector database and use a QA retriever
 - [x] add a custom CallbackHandler to update the messages on the go
-- [ ] A modal view to modify/delete files (how to remove it from the vectorstore?)
+- [x] A modal view to modify files description
+- [] a method to remove files  from the vectorstore
 - [ ] Create a doc retriever for each document, currently is using the same approach from [privateGPT](https://github.com/imartinez/privateGPT)
 - [ ] A way to delete unused QA threads (time limit?)
 - [ ] Deployment in [Modal.com](https://modal.com/)